Tonanguyxiro/EE205_Signal_and_System_LAB/README.md

 #### Content

+In a single LAB we should perform following steps:

+1. Construct
+2. Emulate
+3. Compare

+All the steps should be implicted in the report

 ## Introduction

-Here is the lab session of course Signal and System (EE205) in Southern University of Science and Technology (Shenzhen)
+Here is the lab session of course **Signal and System** *(EE205)* in *Southern University of Science and Technology* (Shenzhen)

 ### Team members